-Budget Account
+Expense Account

-A budget account is a category within the County General Fund and is made up of items of appropriation.
-A budget account is also called a governmental budget account or an appropriation account.
+A department account is a category within a fund and is made up of items of appropriation.
+An expense account is also called an appropriation account.
 Items of appropriation include salaries, travel, maintenance and operations, computer operations, and capital outlays.
+See the Chart of Accounts for a complete list of accounts.